 Through the Kaymbu for Families app, you will be able to send and receive messages directly from your teacher or the center director.
 We will use the app for sending out notification to an entire class or the entire center.
 The app will also be used to send daily sheets with a summary of what the children did throughout the day, share photos and observations through a weekly digest, and create newsletters and assessment reports to show your child's progress and Kindergarten readiness.
 It also allows you to submit observations from home that show developmental milestones that are happening at home.

 Families Are Welcome at Any Time!

 Families are welcome visitors to our programs at all times.
 We hope that parents/guardians will attend family functions, help with classroom projects or attend field trips with us.
-We also encourage you to help with swimming or schedule lunch with your child occasionally.

 Pick up Authorizations